-Voices in the wind is a slow but beautiful meditation on the necessity for the subject to utilize the signifier and speak with others and to the Other in order for start the process of subjectify the loss/the real that has derailed them.
+Voices in the wind is a slow but beautiful meditation on the necessity for the subject to utilize the signifier – i.e. to speak with others and to the Other – to start the process of subjectifying the loss/the real that derailed them.
 What Suwa, in fact, powerfully reveals is that no subject can overcome his loss without the Other.
 Nevertheless, Suwa’s road-movie might be too slow at some points, endangering the possibility of the spectator to fully appreciate to narrative’s subtly delivered message and Serena Motala’s impressive performance.

 Narra-note 1: Her refusal to be enjoyed or to give herself as object to enjoy affirms, in this case, her desire to life, not only as living being but also as subject.
 What keeps her from committing suicide and join her family is her unspoken desire to life.